 8. At the very outset, it may be stated that the applicants claimed to be LRs of Sh.Jeewan Singh deceased regarding whose estate the plaintiff had brought the suit.
 He had not impleaded any near relative of Jeewan Singh in the suit and had arrayed general public as a respondent.
 According to applicants, Jeewan Singh had a brother, namely, Hardit Singh and said Hardit Singh had three sons, namely, Prem Singh, Bihara Singh and Darbara Singh; all three of them being dead.
 The applicants are LRs of Prem Singh and Bihara Singh, in that way, the LRs of Jeewan Singh also but the plaintiff did not implead them intentionally just to grab the entire landed property of Jeewan Singh, who was unmarried and issueless.
 Such contention deserves serious consideration.
 The plaintiff was required to implead the relatives of Jeewan Singh, who could possibly claim a share in his estate, rather than arraying general public as respondent and not impleading any of such close relatives of Jeewan Singh.
 Although according to the plaintiff, Jeewan Singh had left home and has not been seen or heard of by persons, who would have ordinarily done so for the last more than seven years, as such, he was presumed to be dead and plaintiff was entitled to get landed property of Jeewan Singh transferred in his name but the applicants being close relatives of Jeewan Singh, they are also in a position to inform as to whether in fact Jeewan Singh was not seen or heard of for last more than seven years.
-The result of passing of decree in favour of Darbara Singh is that agricultural land of Jeewan Singh stood transferred in his name to the exclusion of other persons, who might have laid a claim therein being LRs of Jeewan Singh.
-The version of applicants needs to be known and considered and then the dispute can be adjudicated in a proper and appropriate manner.
-Though applicants have not been impleaded as defendants by the plaintiff but they can certainly appeared in the Court and give their version being members of the general public.
+The result of passing of decree in favour of Darbara Singh is that agricultural land of Jeewan Singh stood transferred in his name to the exclusion of other persons, who might have laid a claim thereip bring i LEsnof Jeevan Singhy The version of applicants offerta to han known Prob.
+9 R. 13 ansidered and then bee disputed an bradiusticated in a properties of appropriate mannew as preshined to be dead and plaintiff was entitled to get property - Only arrayed General Public was required to CPC O. 9 R. 13 - Exparte judgment - Deceased not heard of for last more than seven years, as such, he was presumed to be dead and plaintiff was entitled to get property - Only arrayed General Public was required to implead relatives. | 3 applicants have not been impleaded as defendants by the plaintiff but they can certainly appeared in the Court and give their version being members of the general public.
 Even otherwise, they can be brought on record as defendants being necessary parties.

 9. As regards, the judgments i.e. Sunil Poddar and others v.
 Unior Bank of India passed by Hon'ble Apex Court in Appeal(Civil) 86 of 2008, Indira v.
 Union of India passed by Kerala High Court in W.P.
 No.18590 of 1999, State of M.P.
 And others v.
 Kiran Sengar and another passed by Madhya Pradesh High Court (Gwalior Bench)(DB) in W.P.
 No.370 of 2002 and Shankereppa v.
-Shivarudrappa and others, 1 1963 AIR (Mysore) 115, those do not find application to the present case due to different facts and circumstances and the context in which such observations had been made.
+Shivarudrappa and others, 1963 AIR (Mysore) 115, those do not find application to the present case due to different facts and circumstances and the context in which such observations had been made.